 Figure 5.6.1-1: Ship with on-board SNPN arriving at Port with SNPN

-A UE using the ship's SNPN when at sea would need to use the port's SNPN when at the quayside and will need to seamlessly transition from the ship's SNPN to the port's SNPN without any disruption to the private network service and vice versa a UE from the port (for example customs) would need to use the ship SNPN when moving from the port to inside the ship to be able to have still connection (for example for an inspection).
+A UE using the ship's SNPN when at sea shall be able to use the port's SNPN when at the quayside and to seamlessly transition from the ship's SNPN to the port's SNPN without any disruption of the private network service, and, vice versa, a UE from the port (for example customs shall be able to use the ship SNPN and maintain a PDU session when moving from the port to inside the ship (for example for an inspection).

-In the example depicted in the Figure 5.6.1-2 below, a UE1 is on board the ship and is having already a PDU session established and when moving to the quayside will maintain PDU session through SNPN_PortA after interconnect while the UE2 is moving from the port to inside the ship and will be able to have its MCX services on board the ship through SNPN_OnboardShip after the interconnect of the SNPNs.
+In the example depicted in the Figure 5.6.1-2 below, a UE1 is on board the ship and has already an active PDU session.
+When moving to the quayside, the PDU session shall be maintain through the Interconnect between SNPN_PortA and SNPN_OnBoardShip.
+Similarly, a UE2 moving from the port to inside the ship shall be able to have access to its MCX services on board the ship through the Interconnect between SNPN_PortA and SNPN_OnBoardShip.